-The Company's property interests in Mexico and the United States make it subject to foreign currency fluctuations and inflationary pressures which may adversely affect the Company's financial position, results of operations and cash flows.
-The Company is affected by changes in exchange rates between the Canadian Dollar, the United States Dollar and Mexican Peso.
+The Company's property interests in Mexico make it subject to foreign currency fluctuations and inflationary pressures which may adversely affect the Company's financial position, results of operations and cash flows.
+The Company is affected by changes in exchange rates between the Canadian Dollar and foreign currencies.
 The Company does not invest in foreign currency contracts to mitigate the risks.

-As at September 30, 2015, the Company was exposed to foreign exchange risk through the following assets and liabilities denominated in currencies other than the functional currency of the applicable subsidiary:
+As at December 31, 2015, the Company was exposed to foreign exchange risk through the following assets and liabilities denominated in currencies other than the functional currency of the applicable subsidiary: